Liamkuo/SAIR/README.md

 ## Description

-This is the code for the paper "Semantic-Aware Latent Space Exploration for Image Restoration" (SAIR)
+This is the code for the paper "Self-Supervised Face Image Restoration with One-shot  Reference" (SAIR)

 To avoid the torturous environment configuration, we recommend you use [Anaconda](https://www.anaconda.com/products/individual#Downloads) to finish the next configuration.